FBI investigating noose left in garage of NASCAR driver Bubba Wallace

 Drivers are not even permitted to enter the garage, instead going directly from their motorhomes to the race cars to drive.
 They were never called to the cars Sunday because of rain.

-Phelps declined to discuss whether cameras in the garage area might have captured anything of value.
+Phelps declined to discuss whether cameras in the garage area might have captured anything of value but noted NASCAR has an approved list of who is allowed access that has been turned over to authorities.

 “It will be part of what the FBI is looking at,” he said